scmschmidt/trento_checks_for_supportconfig/README.md

 - `SUPPORTFILE` is the supportconfig itself or the directory with the extracted archive.
   For each supportconfig one host container gets started.

 - `KEY=VALUE` environment pairs provide information normally detected by Trento and handed over to Wanda.
-In case of `tcsc` these information must be given manually.
+In case of `tcsc` these information must be given manually (for now).
 These are:

   - `provider`\
     Virtualization or Cloud the system is running on.
 For bare metal use `default`.\